dsa-ou/algoesup/docs/index.md

-While many approaches to writing algorithmic essays are possible, we recommend using **Jupyter notebooks**, the most widely used medium for mixing text and executable code, and **DeepNote**, a cloud-based environment for Jupyter notebooks.
+While many approaches to writing algorithmic essays are possible, we recommend using **Jupyter notebooks**, the most widely used medium for mixing text and executable code, and **Deepnote**, a cloud-based environment for Jupyter notebooks.
-We have no commercial affiliation with DeepNote.
+We have no commercial affiliation with Deepnote.
 We chose it for these reasons:
 - free academic account
 - no software installation necessary
 - you can share your essays publicly (or just with a few people) to easily